|

 degree, there is an infinite simple path.

-A linear functional dominated by a sublinear one can be extended linearly.
+A restricted linear form dominated by a sublinear form can be extended to the whole space.

 (2010-05-06)